 Drazen returns with his good-natured expression showing through the Nissan Patrol window, and he takes us to the Lebanese, this time without us saying goodbye to the Brazilians.
 It seems as if Victor chose well ordering the lobster because he doesn’t open his mouth as he polishes it off.
 Anesa is clearly disappointed with her chicken, which smells burned,.
 My fish is good, I devour it alongside the sea and we enjoy the Lebanese coffee that purifies us from within.

 It seems that the time has come to leave.
 It seems that the time has come to go back to Monrovia.
 Now we are at the “hostel” Teepoh.
 Anesa hugs Drazen, we give each other a high five, at the back there is a little Liberian boy imitating my gestures and I start to play around with my hands and the kid mimics whatever I do, Michael Jackson, Robocop, break dance and whatever else.

 Our performance ends with a smile and a life lesson.

 On our way home I ask for The Doors, and suddenly they strike me as a bad group, slow, boring.
 In the middle of the bumps, the lurches, the collisions I am disappointed, even with L.A.
 Woman.
 I don’t know what’s wrong.
 I don’t know anything until the sunset makes me reconcile with virtues, opportunities, occasions.

 Breathe.
-“And this way, Paul, I recall that I, Kevin, the guy who sometimes gets tired, can sometimes see a rainbow, chocolate cake, blurred photographs, women from the sixties and turquoise beaches.
+“And this way, Carlos, I recall that I, Kevin, the guy who sometimes gets tired, can sometimes see a rainbow, chocolate cake, blurred photographs, women from the sixties and turquoise beaches.
 And walk”.
 Around a round, plastic table, we drink Club beers.
 Our eyes open and take on the form of large sugared ovals.